Ryan-B1yth/be-mindful/README.md

   - Simple, clean, calm, white background with colourful images overlayed to look as though they are floating.

 - Typography
-  - An easy to read typeface used throughout following the calm motif.
+  - An easy to read typeface Barlow is used throughout the site following a calm motif.
+Dancing Script was used for the logo so that it would stand out against the reast of the site.

 - Imagery
   - Colourful, vibrant images depicting various scenes to elicit calm feelings in the user.